-Prof. Woods is Chair in Physical Activity for Health in the Department of Physical Education and Sport Sciences at the University of Limerick (UL).
-She is a member of UL’s Health Research Institute (https://www.ul.ie/research/hri), and Interim Lead - Physical Activity for Health Research Cluster (https://www.ul.ie/hri/hri-research/research-clusters).
+Prof. Catherine Woods is Chair of Physical Activity for Health in the Department of Physical Education and Sport Sciences at the University of Limerick (UL).
+She is a member of UL’s Health Research Institute (https://www.ul.ie/research/hri), and Director of Collaboration & Internationalisation within the recently established Physical Activity for Health Research Cluster in UL (https://www.ul.ie/hri/hri-research/research-clusters).
 Prof. Woods' research cuts across the HRI themes of lifestyle, health and technology.
 She enjoys developing and testing theoretically sound interventions to change population levels of physical activity, and seeks better, more systematic methods of bringing research, practice and policy closer together to achieve real and sustainable impact.
 Prof. Woods believes that physical activity is a best buy for public health as it has the potential to improve health and wellbeing for everyone, irrespective of age, ability or condition.

 Prof Woods' area of expertise is Physical Activity for Health.
 Her research is framed within the social ecological model and consequently she works across individual, interpersonal, community and policy levels.
 This multi-level approach is necessary to understand and influence population levels of physical activity for health; however, it requires an extensive knowledge and an appreciation for inter-disciplinary work.
 Current research priorities are listed below with an example of ongoing projects in each priority area.